Saliagos

 Saliagos (Σάλιαγκος) is an islet in the Greek island group of Cyclades.
 It is the first early farming site and one of the oldest settlements of the Cycladic culture.

 The settlement is dated to the middle to late Neolithic period.
 Radiocarbon dating has indicated a period from 5000 to 4500 BC.
 The site was excavated during the years 1964-65 by John Davies Evans and Colin Renfrew from the British School at Athens.

 Location

-Saliagos is only 110 to 70 meters in size and is situated between Antiparos (ancient Oliaros) and Paros, along with several other uninhabited islands.
-That is all that remains of a land link that existed between Antiparos and Paros in prehistoric and ancient times.
-This land link existed as late as the Byzantine period and has since been submerged by rising sea levels.
+Saliagos is only 70-110 meters in area and is situated between Antiparos (ancient Oliaros) and Paros and surrounded by other small, uninhabited islands.
+The islands are all that remains of a land link that once existed between Antiparos and Paros.
+This land link existed as late as the Byzantine period but has since been submerged by rising sea levels.

-It is estimated that the settlement continued here for about 300 years.
+It is estimated that the settlement here was inhabited for about 300 years.
 The site also has one of the earliest fortification systems in Greece.